WAMF/kiss_queue/README.md

 ## 🎯 Purpose

 `kiss_queue` provides a unified, async queue interface that works with any backend.
-Whether you're building with in-memory queues for development, planning to use AWS SQS for production, or implementing custom database-backed queues, this library gives you a consistent API with enterprise-grade features.
+Whether you're building with in-memory queues for development, cloud-scale message queuing for production, or implementing custom database-backed queues, this library gives you a consistent API with enterprise-grade features.

 Just queues.
 No ceremony.
 No complexity.